What is Project ASSURE?

 What is the scope of the testing?

 Project ASSURE will test the performance of the DVI in accordance with the DVI Standard.
-The Standard has four different Test Protocols, each for a specific category of instruments.
+The Standard has three different Test Protocols, each for a specific category of instruments.
 Each Test Protocol states a test procedure and composition of a test sample.
 The test is the performed on the test sample and performance metrics are calculated based on the outcome of the test.

 The performance metrics will be slightly different for each operational category of DVI given the different Test Protocol.

 All Test Protocols have the same primary objective: to measure ability to verify diamonds from a mixed test sample.
 Two of the performance metrics for every operational category of DVI are therefore (i) “percentage of diamonds identified as diamonds”; and (ii) “percentage of synthetics diamonds incorrectly identified as diamonds”.
-You will be able to find the full list of performance metrics here in late July.

 The performance metrics also include the speed of operation of the DVI and when applicable, the referral rate, i.e. the number of stones that are referred for further testing.
 These two measurements give a further indication of operational functionality.